Reflecting on our Annual Study Trip - Cambridge 2019

 However, we were not in the city to visit the architecture of its ancient colleges.
 We were in the city to visit the vibrant and modern architecture of Great Kneighton, Eddington and the evocatively named Marmalade Lane.

-Our first stop was at the Abode development in Great Kneighton, by Proctor and Matthews Architects, where we met Jon Brookes from Cambridgeshire County Council who showed us around the scheme.
+Our first stop was at the Abode development in Great Kneighton, by Proctor and Matthews Architects, where we met Jon Brookes from the Greater Cambridge Shared Planning Service who showed us around the scheme.
 Built on the former Clay Farm site, Abode at Great Kneighton is a key part of a major new housing and mixed-use development in South Cambridge.
 At the entrance to the scheme stand two apartment marker buildings set within a formal and structured court – a reference to the urban form of Cambridge colleges.
 Together with new landscaping, the large formal ‘Great Court’, (with proportions and scale to match Trinity College) visually absorbs the existing highways infrastructure and provides a suitable gateway into the development.
 We passed through the ‘Great Court’ into the ‘Green Lanes’ zone which seeks to create a village atmosphere and provides a range of homes for both private and affordable tenures.
 The houses sit within private walled gardens and generously-planted shared spaces.
 The black timbered dwellings (a reference to local agricultural typologies) establish loose clusters of homes surrounded by well-established planting.

 The Abode development neighbours the Aura development by Tatehindle Architects where Jon Brookes continued our tour.
 Aura delivers 229 homes over 5.2ha.
 Situated between Trumpington and Addenbrooke's Hospital, this new community will knit into the surrounding countryside and existing residential areas and form strong links with the city.
 The aspiration is to create a new sustainable garden suburb located within Cambridge’s southern fringe.
 The design is organised within an urban framework of streets and landscaped squares.
 Large contemporary homes take advantage of the leafy environment with smaller intermediate townhouses and courtyards creating a buffer between the streets of apartment buildings and larger closes that nestle between the existing hedgerows and mature trees.